hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - security testing is done by the development team
     - issues found during that testing is managed by the development team
     - fixing those issues stays within the development team
-  - <span style="color: #bb6600;">CI/CD pipeline</span>: process gives a weekly or daily update instead of monthly or quarterly in the applications
+  - DevSecOps implementation process gives a weekly or daily update instead of monthly or quarterly in the applications: <span style="color: #bb6600;">CI/CD pipeline</span>

 - Data Center Network Manager (DCNM)